What you'll receive

 How to apply

-Refer to the China Scholarship Council website (in Mandarin) for any additional documentation requirements.
+Refer to the China Scholarship Council website (in Mandarin) for any additional documentation requirements and closing dates which vary each year (usually between late March to mid April).

 What happens next?

 You will receive an offer letter if your application is approved.
-You then need to submit a separate application to the China Scholarship Council (in Mandarin).
+You then need to submit a separate application to the China Scholarship Council.

 China Scholarship Council will notify you of the outcome of your scholarship application.
-You must send a copy of this notification to QUT International Admissions.
+Once received, you will need to either upload this document to the QUT Application Portal or email it to email@example.com.